 The Toyota 4Runner has an decent sized dash for a phone or GPS mount.
 A tablet will be too tall for a dash mount.
 You can use the two suction mounts I mentioned already as they both come with an adhesive disk so that you can use it on a flat dash surface.
 This option is best for states where mounting to a windshield is illegal.

 Cup holders on a Toyota 4Runner are located quite low and close to the floor.
 One cup holder is forward near the control panel and the other is set back near the arm rest.
 Neither makes great locations for mounting a device.
 Unfortunately, the rear cup holder is the only place you can put a tablet, but I’m not a fan of the location.
-The Arkon Car Cup Holder Mount.
+Consider the iKross Tablet and Cell Phone Cup Holder Mount.
 There are a few nice advantages with this mount.
 It comes with two cradles.
 One to fit your tablet and a smaller cradle to fit your phone.
 The tablet mount expands from 7 to 10.2 inches.
 If a case or skin is present then you will use the arms on the shorter dimension (landscape).
 The cradle can swivel 360 degrees into either orientation.
 The mount has a 10-inch arm that can be adjusted at the base and tip.
 These fit cup holders to 3.75 inches.